santhoshkrishnan30/Tiffintalk-Bot-FastAPI/README.md

 Directory structure
 ===================
-backend: Contains Python FastAPI backend code.
+backend: Contains Python FastAPI backend code

 db: contains the dump of the database. you need to import this into your MySQL db by using MySQL workbench tools.